New Zealand Travel Advice: How to Plan a Trip to New Zealand

 Hop-on Hop-off buses

 This is bus tour on a set route with the option to hop-off at any point for as long as you want.
 You choose as you go what activities you want to be booked.
-Learn more in What is a Hop-On Hop-Off Bus?
+Learn more in What is a Hop-On Hop-Off Bus? and on the Kiwi Experience website.

 This is a structured tour around New Zealand often with food and accommodation included.
 It’s a stress-free way to travel the country with other people.